DudaDiesel Biodiesel Supply

 The Benefits

 Biodiesel is more lubricating than diesel fuel.
-It will lubricate your injection pump and injectors, thus increasing the lifespan of your diesel engine.
-Biodiesel is also a good cleaning agent, so it will clean out your injectors and even your fuel tank, which is why most users will notice that they need to change their fuel filters after a couple of tank fulls when introducing biodiesel into their vehicle. your engine will perform better and eliminate the need for fuel additives commonly used in petro-diesel to enhance performance.
+It will lubricate your injection pump and injectors, thus increasing the life span of your diesel engine.
+Biodiesel is also a good cleaning agent, so it will clean out your injectors and even your fuel tank, which is why most users will notice that they need to change their fuel filters after running one full tank when introducing biodiesel into their vehicle.
+It may take a few filter changes before the tank is entirely clean.
+Your engine will perform better and eliminate the need for fuel additives commonly used in petro-diesel to enhance performance.
 Most users will also notice a lot less black smoking coming from their exhaust when using biodiesel and most likely, no smoke at all when B100 (100% Biodiesel) is used.
-The best part of all is that the exhaust smells like the oil which was used, which is a lot more of a delightful smell than the dirtier petro-fuels.
+The best part of all is that the exhaust smells like the oil which was used, which is a lot more of a delightful smell than the dirtier petrol diesel.

 The Disadvantages